rpidanny/ShellyGPT/README.md

   <img src="sheldon_mid.png" height="200">
 </p>

 Welcome to Shelly - the coolest CLI tool around!
-Ingesting data and generating instant answers using ChatGPT, Shelly provides you with the Sheldon Cooper you never had at your fingertips.
+Ingesting documents and generating instant answers to questions about those documents using ChatGPT, Shelly provides you with the Sheldon Cooper you never had at your fingertips.

 <!-- toc -->
 * [What is Shelly?](#what-is-shelly)